hushPlease/hushPlease.github.io/_posts/articles/2011-03-10-sample-post.md

 ### Blockquotes

-> We assume that our analysis has shown that some kind of computer system is necessary or desirable to solve a particular problem at hand.
+> Software engineering is the application of engineering to the design, development, implementation, testing and maintenance of software in a systematic method.

 ## List Types